Simplify Your Knowledge Management System with Slab

 In comparison, if you had saved the COVID response plan as a stand-alone post in Slab, a quick search would have surfaced the text you need.
 Although it’s always a good practice to use relevant titles—in this case, something like “COVID Response Plan for 2020”—Slab’s search function scans both the titles and the body of posts, so you could find the post by searching under the keyword “COVID,” which presumably would be mentioned in the response plan at least once.

 The challenges of trying to locate text created at some point in the past and saved as part of a larger document is one of the key reasons why Slab seems like such a useful tool to us.
 Of course, for any knowledge management system to work, you need to know what kinds of information would be valuable to maintain in a searchable form (for example, by extracting topical excerpts from reports and other documents).
-A benefit of using Slab is that it makes it easy to revise, add, or subtract stored information as the content you need to access and reference evolves over time.
+A benefit of using Slab is that it makes it easy to revise, add to, or subtract from stored information as the content you need to access and reference evolves over time.

 Example #3: Templates for Meeting Agendas and External Communication